luapower/website/www/md/coding-style.md

 Keep lines under 80 chars as much as you reasonably can.

-Instruct your editor to remove spaces at the end of the line and to keep an empty line at the end of the file.
+Tell your editor to remove trailing spaces and to keep an empty line at EOF.

 Use `\r\n` as line separator only for Windows-specific modules, if at all.
 Generally just use `\n`.